Hacıkışla, Hendek

-Hacıkışla is a village in Hendek district, Sakarya Province of Turkey, with a (2000) population of about 719.
+Hacıkışla is a neighbourhood of the municipality and district of Hendek, Sakarya Province, Turkey.
+Its population is 697 (2022).
+It lies northwest of the town of Hendek.

 Population

 Most of the people in Hacıkışla are from the Black Sea coast of Turkey.
 A lot of hazelnut is grown here due to the Black Sea ancestry.
 There is a stadium and a soccer team.
 The team plays in the Turkish Amateur League and is called Hacıkışlaspor.